yxyxchen/yxyxchen.github.io/index.md

 ## About

-I am a Ph.D. researcher in human behavior and a freelance data scientist.
-I build human-like reinforcement learning models, develop tools that automate large-scale modeling analysis and data collection, and communicate data-driven insights to a diverse audience.
+I am a Ph.D. researcher studying human behavior in an interdisciplinary field (a.k.a Neuroeconomics) and a freelance data scientist.
+Back in college, I majored in Psychology and Economics and serendipitously found my interest in Programming and Statistics.
+Now, I build human-like reinforcement learning models and develop automated tools for data analysis and online experimentation.

 <br>
 [[One-page Resume](./assets/Resume/Resume_YixinChen.pdf)] [[Academic CV](./assets/CV/CV_YixinChen.pdf)]